skyfe79/Awesome/README.md

 - [minbpe](https://github.com/karpathy/minbpe) - Minimal, clean code for the Byte Pair Encoding (BPE) algorithm commonly used in LLM tokenization.
 - [magentic](https://github.com/jackmpcollins/magentic) - Seamlessly integrate LLMs as Python functions
 - [manuskript](https://github.com/olivierkes/manuskript) - A open-source tool for writers
+- [quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq  that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation.
 - [langchain-hub](https://github.com/hwchase17/langchain-hub) - null
 - [IF](https://github.com/deep-floyd/IF) - null
 - [encodec](https://github.com/facebookresearch/encodec) - State-of-the-art deep learning based audio codec supporting both mono 24 kHz audio and stereo 48 kHz audio.
+- [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.
 - [babyagi](https://github.com/yoheinakajima/babyagi) - null
 - [langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 Build context-aware reasoning applications
 - [TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production